We’ve been receiving several questions in our inbox about sparring, so we’ve decided to answer them in an article to share them to you!

 Enjoyed our article?

 Get ready for part 2, which will be published next week.
-For now, let us know what you think about the Jerry’s answers and send more questions to [email protected].
+For now, let us know what you think about the Jerry’s answers and send more questions via our contact form.

 Note: we have asked individual readers for their permission to allow us to post their names and country of origin in this article.
 If you would like to ask questions but remain anonymous, please do not hesitate to mention about this.